 Timelines, implementation methodologies, and preferred procurement software will vary from business to business.
-And while a 2019 study and survey from research firm ArdentPartners found best-in-class organisations gained significant advantage over their peers through the effective use of various procurement technologies, both best-in-class firms and all others were effectively neck-and-neck with regard to benefiting from eProcurement (57% of all best-in-class organisations and 56% of their competitors embraced eProcurement as part of their overall digital transformation strategies).
+And while a 2019 study and survey from research firm ArdentPartners found best-in-class organizations gained significant advantage over their peers through the effective use of various procurement technologies, both best-in-class firms and all others were effectively neck-and-neck with regard to benefitting from eProcurement (57% of all best-in-class organizations and 56% of their competitors embraced eProcurement as part of their overall digital transformation strategies).

-Adopting a procurement software solution is the ideal entry point for any organisation aspiring to reach the performance, productivity, and profitability standards set by industry leaders.
+Adopting a procurement software solution is the ideal entry point for any organization aspiring to reach the performance, productivity, and profitability standards set by industry leaders.

 Making the leap to eProcurement software will generally bring some key benefits to any company that adopts it, including:

 The “e” in eProcurement Also Stands for “Efficiency.”